AxayPatoliya/TCS-preparation/README.md

 # C-Preparation-for-TCS
-C programming concepts oriented to the TCS Ninja exam.
+Programming concepts oriented to the TCS Ninja exam & interview.

 ## Programming concepts helpful for the technical round/exam with comments.